Whale: In myth, literature and art

 As marine creatures that reside in either the depths or the poles, humans knew very little about whales over the course of human history; many feared or revered them.
 The Vikings and various arctic tribes revered the whale as they were important pieces of their lives.
 In Inuit creation myths, when 'Big Raven', a deity in human form, found a stranded whale, he was told by the Great Spirit where to find special mushrooms that would give him the strength to drag the whale back to the sea and thus, return order to the world.
 In an Icelandic legend, a man threw a stone at a fin whale and hit the blowhole, causing the whale to burst.
 The man was told not to go to sea for twenty years, but during the nineteenth year he went fishing and a whale came and killed him.

 Whales played a major part in shaping the art forms of many coastal civilizations, such as the Norse, with some dating to the Stone Age.
 Petroglyphs off a cliff face in Bangudae, South Korea show 300 depictions of various animals, a third of which are whales.
 Some show particular detail in which there are throat pleats, typical of rorquals.
 These petroglyphs show these people, of around 7,000 to 3,500 B.C.E. in South Korea, had a very high dependency on whales.

-The Pacific Islanders and Australian Aborigines viewed whales as bringers of good and joy.
+The Pacific Islanders and Aboriginal Australians viewed whales as bringers of good and joy.
 One exception is French Polynesia, where, in many parts, cetaceans are met with great brutality.

 In coastal regions of China, Korea and Vietnam, the worship of whale gods, who were associated with Dragon Kings after the arrival of Buddhism, was present along with related legends.
+The god of the seas, according to Chinese folklore, was a large whale with human limbs.

+In Thailand, the most common whales found are the Bryde's whale.
+Thai fishermen refer them as Pla pu (ปลาปู่; [plāː puː]), "grandfather fish", what with its large size and its long-term presence in the upper reaches of the Gulf of Thailand.
+Fishermen do not fish for the whales, holding them in high regard and viewing them as akin to family members.
+They believe the whales bring good fortune, and their presence is considered as a sign of a healthy marine environment.